-Laser Hair Removal In Rochester, NY
+Laser Hair Removal Rochester NY - Non Surgical Hair Removal

 Looking and feeling your best is a priority of ours and in order to fulfill that priority, we provide several cosmetic procedures that keep you feeling your best.
 Each one of these procedures will have different results but will target specific areas of concern.
 This article will provide the information you need to learn more about laser hair removal, the procedures, and the details surrounding the machine we use to remove hair from different parts of the body.

 What is laser hair removal?

 Laser hair removal in Rochester is a medical procedure (administered by a medical professional) that uses a concentrated beam of light, called a laser, to remove unwanted hair from various parts of the body.
 During laser hair removal, a laser emits a light that is absorbed by the pigment (melanin) in the hair.
 The light energy is converted to heat, which damages the tube-shaped sacs within the skin (hair follicles) that produce hairs.
 This damage inhibits or can delay future hair growth (Mayo Clinic).